mingyudu/MTV-PAR/README.md

 # MTV-PAR

-This is the repository for the paper 'Time-varying $\ell_0$ optimization for spike inference from multi-trial calcium recordings'.
+This is the repository for the paper

+>Time-varying $\ell_0$ optimization for spike inference from multi-trial calcium recordings'

 It contains the code for the simulation study and real data analysis of the Multi-Trial time-Varying Penalized Auto-Regression (MTV-PAR) method.

 ## Introduction